EU

 BMW Welt - Pilgrimage to the Heart of Automotive Industry

-To my biggest disappointment, "No Cameras" rule was strictly enforced throughout the tour, so you'll see no pictures or videos from the plant.
-Instead, I'm going to tell you some interesting facts that I wrote down after the tour, and show you my pictures from BMW Welt, a museum and a show room at the BMW headquarters in Munich, right next their first ever plant.
+To my biggest disappointment, the "No Cameras" rule was strictly enforced throughout the tour, so you'll see no pictures or videos from the plant.
+Instead, I'm going to tell you some interesting facts that I wrote down after the tour and show you my pictures from BMW Welt, a museum and a showroom at the BMW headquarters in Munich, right next to their first-ever plant.

 By the way, the BMW office tower is designed like a 4-cylinder engine.

-BMW business started in 1916 with producing airplane engines, then motorcycles, and only in 1923 - cars.
+BMW's business started in 1916 by producing airplane engines, then motorcycles, and only in 1923 cars.

-Normally, each plant has 2 stories, however the one in Munich has 5-6 stories as the space is very limited.
-In 1922, the plant was at the city's outskirts, but now it's very close to its core.
+Normally, each plant has 2 stories, however, the one in Munich has 5 to 6 stories as the space is very limited.
+In 1922, the plant was on the city's outskirts, but now it's very close to its core.

 The plant produces about 1,000 cars per day, non-stop 24 hours 5 days a week, with absolutely all vehicles made on a prior order from clients (no inventory).

-33% of a car's price goes back to R&D (Research and Development), one of the largest proportion in the industry.
+33% of a car's price goes back to R&D (Research and Development), one of the largest proportions in the industry.
 This allows BMW to keep on being innovative and relevant to its clients.

 BMW hasn't always been as successful as it is now.
-In 1950s, in the aftermath of the WWII, it was in a deep trouble with a huge dept. A small car called Isetta was meant to change the situation, but was of little help.
+In the 1950s, in the aftermath of WWII, it was in deep trouble with a huge debt.
+A small car called Isetta was meant to change the situation but was of little help.

 The recession continued until 1961 when BMW introduced a compact sedan 1500 which would later become a legendary 3 series.
 That's it from me.
 If you want to learn more, you should come visit a BMW plant by yourself.
 You'll like it!